preciofishbone/OmniaDocsG2/blocks/variation-selector/index.rst

 + **Hide if no variations exist for the page**: Select if the block should be hidden if not variations exist for the page, or if it should always be shown.

-If the block is part of a Page Type this setting can't be edited.
+If the block is part of a page type this setting can't be edited.

 Layout and Write
 *********************
 The WRITE Tab is not used here.
-The LAYOUT tab contains general settings, see: :doc:`General Block Settings </blocks/general-block-settings/index>`
+The LAYOUT tab contains general settings, see: :doc:`General block settings </blocks/general-block-settings/index>`